byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 Following fermentation, the natural anti-bacterial properties of fruit peels are further enhanced as organic substances are decomposed, yielding secondary metabolites known as bioactive compounds or phytochemicals.
 The extraction of enzymes, organic acids, and phenolic compounds through the fermentation process is preferred over conventional methods that require costly solvents, involve the possible degradation of heat-labile compounds, and through which it is difficult to obtain high purity extracts.

 What all cultured 'foods' have in common is an abundance of lactic acid bacteria, yeasts, and molds that produce enzymes which break down and alter the original foods.
-LAB are applied in food production and preservation from the ancient times.
 The microbes eat the sugars, digesting them and excrete metabolites.
 There are many targeted uses for these metabolites.
+LAB are applied in food production and preservation.
 Companies package them and sell them at a high cost.
 The majority of products on the market are powdered or freeze-dried, this process causes damage to the microbes, resulting in 90 to 95% die off.
 This means, even though colony counts are high, only 5 to 10% of the microbes are actually alive.

 #### *Few create a product that can truly rival real, live home ferments.*